elle-the-dev/git-gopher/README.md

 ## Custom Menu Options

-If you want to add your own commands to the `gg-menu` command, created `~/.gg-options` with the options listed in it, one per line, with the command description separated by `|`.
+Custom commands can be added to the `gg-menu` by creating `~/.gg-options` with the options listed in it, one per line, with the command description separated by `|`.

 Note: Commands cannot contain 2 consecutive spaces (`git log`: good, `git  log`: bad).
 The options are formatted using `column` and the two spaces are how the command column is delimited.